arcusmaximus/YTSubConverter/README.md

 YTSubConverter can produce this file format for you.

 ## Usage
-At its core, YTSubConverter is an .ass -> .ytt converter.
+YTSubConverter is an .ass -> .ytt converter.
 You can create .ass subtitles using e.g. [Aegisub](http://www.aegisub.org/), which allows you to set up and preview the styling before uploading.

 Conversion is straightforward: launch the program, open your .ass file and click Convert.
 Alternatively, drag the .ass straight onto the .exe.
 In both cases, you'll get a .ytt file that's ready for upload.